Table of Contents

-Crystallized intelligence describes the acquired knowledge.
+Crystallized intelligence describes acquired knowledge.
 This knowledge is culture-specific with respect to knowledge contents and possible experiences.
 Crystallized intelligence peaks during adolescence and usually remains constant even in old age.

 Changes in Intelligence

 The proportion of older people in the population is continually increasing and understanding the development of intelligence in old age is becoming a focus of medicine and research.
 Old people notably differ in their degree of cognitive abilities.
-For the most part, not age but training is crucial.
+For the most part, training, not age, is crucial.